thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 **A note on last name changes:** Until July 2024, the WRT executed all non-sensitive last name changes as updates.
 Competitors now have the choice as to whether they would like their name change executed as a fix or as an update.
 It is possible for any previous name change update to be changed to a fix by contacting the WRT.

-Changes in a competitor’s information can be requested directly by the competitor or through the WCA Delegate.
+Changes in a competitor's information can be requested directly by the competitor or through the WCA Delegate.
 If the competitor contacts the WRT directly, a legal document of identification must be provided.
 If the Delegate is making the request, they must verify the competitor is the correct person and that the information provided is correct (e.g. dates of birth or last names) or at least sensible (e.g. first name or gender changes).
 Moreover:

 - Date of birth fixes can be requested by the competitor through the [Birthday Change Request Form](https://www.worldcubeassociation.org/contact/dob).
 - Name changes: be sure to request the correct type (fix or update) as described above.
 - Changes in gender: the WRT is more lenient with these and only requires proof of identity.
 Note: As gender changes are mostly sensitive, the WRT executes such changes (that are technically updates) as fixes.
 - Send all changes to the WRT with the WCA ID, old data, and new data.

-Change requests for a person’s region of representation are particularly delicate, as they affect rankings and possibly records.
+Change requests for a person's region of representation are particularly delicate, as they affect rankings and possibly records.
 Therefore, such requests must include the following:

 - Documentation of the old nationality (if available)
 - Documentation of the new nationality